ga-wdi-boston/game-project-api/README.md

 </tr>
 <tr>
   <td colspan="3">
-  The optional `over` query parameter specifies whether to retrieve games that have been marked completed
+  The optional `over` query parameter restricts the response to games with a matching `over` property.
   </td>
   <td>200, OK</td>
   <td><em>empty games</em></td>
 </tr>
 <tr>
   <td colspan="3">
-  The default is to retrieve only those games that have `over` equal to false.
+  The default is to retrieve all games associated with the user..
   </td>
   <td>401, Unauthorized</td>
   <td><em>empty</em></td>